RhinoSecurityLabs/little-stitch/README.md

 before sending any data across it, an alert will not be triggered by Little Snitch.

 You can test this without installing anything on your computer with the nc command.

+Note: For unknown reasons Little Snitch alerting seems to be inconsistant when netcat is used like this.
+If you are getting alerts with the following commands you may have more success with the PoC, which appears to be more reliable.

 ```
 % nc -G 2 -vz 1.1.1.1 80